 Coaching: Middle School Fall Intramurals and Under 14 Softball

 Trevor Biasi started teaching in the Upper School of St. Andrew's College in 2004.
 He has a BA(Hons.) from Wilfrid Laurier University, a B.Ed. from Western University, and an M.Ed. from the University of Nipissing.
 Since his arrival, he has expanded his academic focus to include courses in geography and politics.
 Trevor moved into the role of Assistant Director of the Middle School in September 2013.
 He has an extensive background in coaching and has been an Assistant Coach of the Varsity Hockey team.
 He is currently Head Coach of Varsity Baseball and Under-12 Hockey.
 Trevor lives in Uxbridge with his wife, Paula, and their children, Robin and Reid.

 Acadia University - Bachelor of Kinesiology Nipissing University - Bachelor of Education

-Michele Derwin joined the faculty in 2005 as a science teacher in the Middle School.
+Michele Derwin assumed the role of Middle School Athletics Coordinator in September 2017.
+She joined the SAC faculty in 2005 as a science teacher in the Middle School.
 She has a bachelor’s in kinesiology from Acadia University and a B.Ed. from Nipissing University.
-Michele teaches grade 7 and 8 health and physical education as well as grade 7 science.
+Michele teaches grades 5, 7, and 8 health and physical education as well as grade 7 science.

 Faculty - Gr 6 Core